 My first memory of cucumbers was in Crete as a child.
 We were staying with a Greek family.
 I developed a crush on the son, who was a teenager called Vazeles.
-I thought he was very sophisticated because he drank tea with a spoon.
+I thought he was very sophisticated because he drank his tea with a spoon.
 I spoke to him in fake Greek a lot and he smiled politely and continued about his business.
 The thing I remember most though was that whenever I entered the dining room, which was where the whole family congregated, the grandmother would start peeling a cucumber into the fire.
-She laughed – actually, she cackled like a witch – and so did everyone else, including my mother.
+She laughed – actually, she cackled – and so did everyone else, including my mother.
 I have to say, as a child, I couldn’t see the funny side.
-Even now it seems a bit disturbing.
-If anyone reading this knows of a Greek custom where old ladies start to peel cucumbers into the fire whenever a small child enters, I’d love to hear from you.
+Even now it seems a bit disturbing; the insinuation was that this act was in some way sexual which was why everyone found it funny.
+Anyway, if anyone reading this knows of a Greek custom where old ladies start to peel cucumbers into the fire whenever a small child enters, I’d love to hear from you.

 I can’t remember where those cucumbers ended up – I mean, in what dish – although it’s fair to surmise it was probably for a Tzatziki, a popular Greek dip made with strained yoghurt, cucumbers, lemon, salt and dill or parsley; a choppier and breadless version of cucumber gazpacho.